Criminal charges possible in killing of Cincinnati gorilla

 "Once their investigation is concluded, they will confer with our office on possible criminal charges," Hamilton County Prosecutor Joseph Deters said in a statement.

-Police on Tuesday also verified the age of the child to be 3 years old.
-Earlier reports said the boy was 4 years old.

 Witnesses said the child had expressed a desire to get into the enclosure and climbed over a 3-foot (1-meter) barrier, falling 15 feet (4.6 m) into a moat.
-Zookeepers took down the 17-year-old the Western lowland silverback after he violently dragged and tossed the child, officials said.
+Zookeepers took down the 17-year-old ape after he violently dragged and tossed the child, officials said.

-Mounting outrage over Saturday's killing of the endangered species sparked criticism of both the zoo and the child's parents.
-Online petitions at change.org drew more than 500,000 signatures demanding "Justice for Harambe."

-The death of the gorilla also prompted the animal rights group Stop Animal Exploitation Now to file a negligence complaint on Tuesday against the zoo with the U.S. Department of Agriculture.
-The group is seeking the maximum penalty of $10,000.

 The boy's mother said on Facebook that the boy suffered a concussion and scrapes but was otherwise fine.